pruthvirajgowda/website/README.md

 # website
-a website where you post things, comment on posts, login/register
+a website where you can post things, comment on posts, login/register